 Plus, by cooking them in jars, you can also easily store them in the container in which they cooked.

 For most grains, you can use the same temperature as many of the most popular ingredients cook in the same way.

 It’s recommended to cook grains at 85℃ (185℉) in order to give some leeway for any circulator discrepancies, although any temperature above 83.8℃ (183℉) will work fine.

 The higher the temperature, the less time the grains will take to cook, so feel free to play around with temperatures depending on your time constraints.

 The amount of liquid to use when cooking grains will vary depending on the type of grain being used and your personal preference.

 For whole grains like quinoa, you will usually need ¾ cup of warm water for every ½ cup of grain, whereas oats will require 1 cup of water to every ½ cup of grain.
-For white rice, , while brown rice will require 1 cup.
+For white rice, you will need ½ cup of water for your ½ cup of grain, while brown rice will require 1 cup.

 The water levels to be used also depends on your personal preference.
 If you enjoy your oats runny then add more water and if you like your rice more al dente, add less water.

 In general, feel free to play around with the water levels to find your desired finish as increasing or decreasing the amount of water used won’t have too much effect.

 The time you need to cook the grains for will vary greatly depending on the type of grain being used.